Hamburg Airport evacuated over suspected gas leak; 30 require treatment

 - Posted 12 Feb 2017 21:20

-Hundreds were evacuated from Hamburg airport in northern Germany on Saturday (Feb 12) and the building temporarily locked down amid fears of a gas leak that likely spread through the air-conditioning system.
+BERLIN: German authorities on Sunday (Feb 12) briefly closed the airport in the northern city of Hamburg after a discharge of a corrosive substance caused eye irritation and breathing difficulties among 50 people in a security check area, a police spokeswoman said.

-The airport was evacuated after numerous people near a baggage check area reported an unusual smell and complained of eye irritation and breathing problems.
+The airport was completely closed at around 11.30am GMT after numerous people near a baggage check area reported an unusual smell and complained of eye irritation and breathing problems.

-An "unknown substance" had been released through the air-conditioning system, a police spokesman told local reporters.
+An "unknown substance" is thought to have been released through the air-conditioning system, a police spokesman told local reporters.

 About 30 people required treatment, said Hamburg-based public broadcaster NDR.
 Earlier reports said as many as 50 had been injured.

+Firefighters rushed to the airport with multiple vehicles while incoming flights were diverted and hundreds of passengers had to wait outside the terminals in freezing temperatures.

+Firefighters are trying to determine the source of the discharge and the nature of the corrosive substance.

-The airport reopened about an hour later, said NDR, adding that flights have resumed and passengers are being allowed back in the terminals.
+The airport reopened slightly more than an hour later, said NDR, adding that flights have resumed and passengers are being allowed back in the terminals.